Ontogeny and Phylogeny

-Ontogeny and Phylogeny is a 1977 book on evolution by Stephen Jay Gould, in which the author explores the relationship between embryonic development (ontogeny) and biological evolution (phylogeny).
+Ontogeny and Phylogeny is a 1977 book on evolution by Stephen Jay Gould, in which he explores the relationship between embryonic development (ontogeny) and biological evolution (phylogeny).
 Unlike his many popular books of essays, it was a technical book, and over the following decades it was influential in stimulating research into heterochrony (changes in the timing of embryonic development), which had been neglected since Ernst Haeckel's theory that ontogeny recapitulates phylogeny had been largely discredited.
 This helped to create the field of evolutionary developmental biology.

 Context

 Ontogeny and Phylogeny is Stephen Jay Gould's first technical book.
 He wrote that Ernst Mayr had suggested in passing that he write a book on development.
 Gould stated he "only began it as a practice run to learn the style of lengthy exposition before embarking on my magnum opus about macroevolution."
 This later work was published in 2002 as The Structure of Evolutionary Theory.